Investigators Drop a Bombshell Twist After Teen’s Burger King Drive-Thru Slaying

 Investigators initially assumed that the hooded man in the window fired the shots that killed Harris-Brazell.
 But a closer look at the video footage showed that the gun he was waving was never fired, authorities said.

-As outlined in criminal complaints, another camera mounted inside the restaurant revealed that the shots were fired from within the Burger King.
+As outlined in the court documents, another camera mounted inside the restaurant revealed that the shots were fired from within the Burger King.

 According to court documents, surveillance footage captured Ellis apparently panicking as he scrambled to gather the fired casings from the floor of the restaurant afterwards.
 He was filmed running to the restaurant’s manager, who helped him stow the weapon in the store’s safe.

-Investigators then ascertained that the driver of the Impala was Antoine Edwards, whose daughter Mariah was working in the Burger King at the time.
-According to a criminal complaint, Mariah allegedly confessed she, her father and Harris-Brazell coordinated the robbery at a time when they expected the register to be loaded with cash.
+Investigators say they then ascertained that the driver of the Impala was Antoine Edwards, whose daughter Mariah was working in the Burger King at the time.
+According to a criminal complaint, Mariah allegedly confessed that she, her father, and Harris-Brazell coordinated the robbery at a time when they expected the register to be loaded with cash.

 According to a complaint, Mariah claimed that they got Harris-Brazell involved because she works the drive-thru window while Mariah works in the kitchen.
-It was never part of the plan, however, for Ellis, the coworker who ended up shooting Harris-Brazell, to come to her aid.
+It was never part of the plan, however, for Ellis, the co-worker who allegedly shot Harris-Brazell, to come to their aid.

-Though Mariah claimed to police that all three participated in the scheme, Antoine Brown allegedly claimed that his daughter wasn’t involved, and Harris-Brazell was his only accomplice.
+Though Mariah claimed to police that all three participated in the scheme, Antoine Edwards allegedly claimed that his daughter wasn’t involved, and insisted Harris-Brazell was his only accomplice.

-Harris-Brazell’s mom, Liceal Brazell, remained defiant that her daughter wouldn’t have been involved in the scheme that took her life.
+Harris-Brazell’s mom, Liceal Brazell, remained defiant that her daughter wasn’t involved in the scheme that took her life.
 On Friday, she told FOX6, “It’s really making me mad, it’s making me angry.
 You told so many different lies, now you’re going to tell more lies.
 That’s not going to help you.
 That’s not going to help your father.”

 Harris-Brazell’s sister established a GoFundMe to help support the family that has raised over $40,000.
 Her grandmother, Ida Lane, told FOX6, “Here we are trying to raise a self-sufficient, independent young lady and she’s taken away from us in the blink of an eye.”